Mimsqueeze/Digit-Recognition/README.md

 ## Algorithm
 The convolutional neural network is implemented with a singular convolutional layer utilizing vertical, horizontal, and two diagonal filters (all 3x3), a pooling layer ulilizaing max pooling (no normalization), and three fully connected layers consisting of the input layer, a single hidden layer, and the output layer.

 The single hidden layer neural network is implemented with three fully connected layers consisting of the input layer, a single hidden layer, and the output layer.
+The folder `./src/single hidden layer` contains a pre-trained model that has been trained with the following hyper-parameters: **60,000** training images, **0.1** learning rate, **250** hidden layer neurons, and **5000** training epochs.
+After training, the model achieved an accuracy of **94.0%**.

 The double hidden layer neural network is implemented with four fully connected layers consisting of the input layer, two hidden layers, and the output layer.
-The folder `./src/double hidden layer` contains a pre-trained model that has been trained with the following hyper-parameters: 60,000 training images, 0.5 learning rate, 200 neurons in the first hidden layer, 50 neurons in the second hidden layer, and 5000 training epochs.
-After training, the model achieved an accuracy of around 92.7%.
+The folder `./src/double hidden layer` contains a pre-trained model that has been trained with the following hyper-parameters: **60,000** training images, **0.5** learning rate, **200** neurons in the first hidden layer, **50** neurons in the second hidden layer, and **5000** training epochs.
+After training, the model achieved an accuracy of around **92.7%**.

 ## Resources
 #### MNIST Dataset